 There are two major types of IRAs: traditional IRAs and Roth

 IRAs.
-Both allow you to make annual contributions of up to $6,000 in 2019 (up from $5,500 in 2018).
+Both allow you to make annual contributions of up to $6,000 in 2020 (unchanged from 2019).
 Generally, you must have at least as much taxable compensation as the

 amount of your IRA contribution.
 But if you are married filing jointly, your

 spouse can also contribute to an IRA, even if he or she does not have taxable

 compensation.
 The law also allows taxpayers age 50 and older to make additional